 OpenSanctions is an international database of persons and companies of political, criminal, or economic interest.

-The project combines the most relevant sanctions lists, databases of politically exposed persons, and other information about persons in the public interest into a single, easy-to-use dataset.
-The data and the code used to make it are distributed for free.
+Our data combines the sanctions lists, databases of politically exposed persons, and other information about persons in the public interest into a single, easy-to-use dataset.
+This makes it easy to:

-We believe that the solution to this is to establish a data commons, an open resource that provides high-quality, up-to-date data, is open to contributions and feedback and set up to provide a long-term solution for data sourcing.
+We believe that the solution to this is to establish a sustainable data commons, an open resource that provides high-quality, up-to-date data, is open to feedback and set up to provide a long-term solution for data sourcing.

 01IS21S48.
 The full responsibility for the content of this publication remains with its